Simulation of crumpled sheets via alternating quasistatic and dynamic representations: Methods

-Discrete in-plane elastic forces that model the behavior of thin, elastic sheets are commonly developed through a correspondence between the continuum and discrete strain energy densities~\cite{seung1988defects,ostoja2002lattice,kot2015elastic,wang2009hybrid}.
-For a continuum sheet, the strain energy density is given by

-with ${C}$ the stiffness tensor and ${\epsilon}$ the in-plane strain tensor.
-The stiffness tensor of an isotropic two-dimensional (2D) material has the form

-where $\lambda$ and $\mu$ are the Lam\'e constants, from which the 2D Young's modulus $Y_{2D}$ and Poisson ratio $\nu$ may be computed~\cite{seung1988defects}:

-We note that the 2D Young's modulus has dimensions of force per unit length.
-In the discrete setting, the energy contribution due to an interaction between a pair of nodes $i$ and $j$ joined by a spring of spring constant $k_s$ and rest length $s$ is given by

-where $r_{ij}=x_i-x_j$ is the vector from node $j$ to node $i$.
-For a periodic arrangement of sites, the energy density can be expressed as \cite{ostoja2002lattice}
+Discrete in-plane elastic forces that model the behavior of thin, elastic sheets are commonly developed through a correspondence between the continuum and discrete strain energy densities, and have been derived in prior works~\cite{seung1988defects,ostoja2002lattice,kot2015elastic,wang2009hybrid}.
+Following these results, the energy contribution due to an interaction between a pair of nodes $i$ and $j$ joined by a spring of spring constant $k_s$ and rest length $s_{ij}$ is given by \begin{linenomath} \end{linenomath} where $r_{ij} = x_i-x_j$ is the vector from node $j$ to node $i$.

-assuming Einstein summation notation, where $V$ is the volume (area) of the unit cell, $b$ the index of a bond, $\alpha$ the spring constant of a half-length bond, $\ell$ the rest length of a half-length bond, $n_i^{(b)}$ the unit vector component parallel to bond $b$ with component $i\in\{1,2\}$, and $\epsilon_{ij}$ the strain tensor component with directions $i,j\in\{1,2\}$.
-The components of the stiffness tensor are then given by